 Why Adoption can Take so Long

-In both domestic and international adoptions, average wait times can range from a few months to over years.
+In both domestic and international adoptions, average wait times for adopting a child can range from a few months to over years.
 A lot goes into adoption, and there are often very stringent requirements set in place by the government, as well as adoption agencies and professionals, in different states and countries.

 What you can do to Reduce the Wait Time

 There may be certain factors that help minimize adoption wait times.
 Your adoption preferences will play a major factor in your wait time.The stricter your adoption plan and preferences, the longer the wait time can be.